What is Morphological Segmentation?

 Morphological segmentation entails breaking down words into morphemes.
 A morpheme is the smallest unit of meaning in a language that cannot be further broken down.

-Morphological segmentation uses algorithms and rules that teach the computer to segment the word based on the language rules and the available morphemes.
+Morphological segmentation uses algorithms and rules that teach the computer to segment words according to language rules and available morphemes.

 Some algorithms used for morphological segmentation include the maximal likelihood estimation (MLE) algorithm and the maximum entropy Markov model (MEMM).